-Acrylic Printing Services: What To Look For
+Acrylic Prints Buyers Guide: What To Look For

-Not all acrylic prints are created equally, so we thought it was important to write up a little guide to help those looking for acrylic printing services.
-It’s a guide to help you in forming questions for the lab you may use, although we hope you’ll give us strong consideration!
-First and foremost, it’s important to know that there are two very distinct processes in creating an acrylic print with two very different outcomes – direct printing onto the acrylic substrate and the face mounting method of printing onto the photographic paper, then mounting behind the acrylic.
+Not all acrylic prints are created equally, so we thought it was important to write up a little guide to help those looking for acrylic printing services and make an apples to apples comparison when looking at prices.
+It’s a guide to help you in forming questions for the company you may use, although we hope you’ll give us strong consideration!
+First and foremost, it’s important to know that there are two very distinct processes in creating an acrylic print with two different outcomes – direct printing onto the acrylic substrate and the face mounting method of printing onto the photographic paper, then mounting behind the acrylic.

 We’ve been producing face mounted acrylic prints now for nearly a decade so have seen a lot of changes in the industry over the years particularly in the way acrylic prints are produced and where.
 When we started it was just a handful of boutique print companies in the USA and Europe producing high quality face mounted prints.
 In recent years that has changed completely with just about every company now offering some variation of an acrylic print (including canvas companies) with wide differences in quality of components, craftsmanship, and certainly price.

 For gallery quality art, which is what we currently focus on, we wouldn’t consider the direct print method as it leads to inferior results in terms of color accuracy, vibrancy as well as permanence (color fading).
 We believe for fine art applications photos were meant to be printed on paper and produced at the highest quality.
 You can see more on our acrylic photo mounting process here.